felipeinnit/Tribute-Website/README.md

 ## Description

-Mamonas Assassinas was a satirical Brazilian rock band, and as a way to honor tham I did this website using css grids.
+Mamonas Assassinas was a satirical Brazilian rock band, and as a way to honor them, I did this website using CSS grids.
+This site was built using GitHub Pages [Live view](https://felipeinnit.github.io/Tribute-Website/)

 ```